MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sample-extend-relationship-assistant-card-type.md

 Applies to [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] (online), version 9.1.0

-### Download the extend Relationship assistant card type sample solution
+### Step 1: Download the extend Relationship assistant card type sample solution

 [Download](https://go.microsoft.com/fwlink/?linkid=2034351) the sample custom card solution.

-The samples show how to create a custom card in Relationship assistant programatically.
+The samples show how to create a custom card in Relationship assistant programmatically.

-Go to the path `RACards Extensibility Example\ExtPkgDeployer\PkgFolder\extensibility_example_sol\WebResources`.
+Go to the path `ExtPkgDeployer\PkgFolder\extensibility_example_sol\WebResources`.
 Under the **WebResources** folder, you can see three files that are required to create a custom card.

 - **Schema Definition (new_cardtype_schemaxml9dd7e039-33a1-4778-9972-66536dc5e829)**